What is Workflow?

 2. Select ‘Account settings’

 4. Tick or untick the role you want to assign or unassign to a user

 You can also do this in bulk via the user management screen.

-To establish your publishing team at a local level, which is a more common practice for our customers, you must access the appropriate area or section as a manager
+To establish your publishing team at a local level, which is a more common practice for our customers, you must access the appropriate section as a section manager.

 1. Go to section